If you are an International candidate in need of funding, please visit the University's International Scholarships page for further information.

 All funded PhD opportunities are advertised externally on the Find a PhD website and internally on the University website.
 Opportunities without funding are advertised on the University website.
 Projects are typically advertised throughout the year, and current funded projects are also detailed in the Find a PhD listing tool on this page.
 Each project listing contains contact details for queries and a link to the online applications portal.

-Links to academic staff profiles are available through our research cluster pages:
+Links to academic staff profiles are available through the following research theme pages:

 Please also refer to the Find a PhD Supervisor page.